aristanetworks/avd/ansible_collections/arista/avd/examples/l2ls-fabric/README.md

 ???+ note

-    The FW/L3 Device and individual hosts (A-D) in this example are not managed by AVD, but the switch ports connecting to these devices are.
+    In this example, the FW/L3 Device and individual hosts (A-D) are not managed by AVD, but the switch ports connecting to these devices are.

 ## Basic EOS Switch Configuration